jongmp/Napoli-Polly/README.md

 We need to create a bucket name.
 We chose our bucket name to be napoli-bucket and we allowed public access for this bucket.
 Afterwards, we can select Create Bucket at the bottom of the page.
 Now, we are ready to generate our speech samples and upload them to the S3 bucket.

+### Step 2
-**2.** Next, we generated our speech samples using AWS Polly. (https://aws.amazon.com/polly/) After logging into your AWS Services account, you should be able to enter text that can be read in different languages and voices.
+Next, we generated our speech samples using AWS Polly. (https://aws.amazon.com/polly/) After logging into your AWS Services account, you should be able to enter text that can be read in different languages and voices.
 Here we can specify the language for Spanish, English, French, and Hindi.

 ![image](https://user-images.githubusercontent.com/48782795/115628044-fc4f8f80-a2cd-11eb-8243-41a59f7a1353.png)